 To support the platform we described above, we run approximately 200 Droplets on DigitalOcean.

-When we want to retrieve information from AWS we use two methods.
-For small loads (operating over < 1GB or data), we will simply mount an external HDFS table using the standard Apache Hadoop connector for S3 that points to our S3 bucket and execute HQL queries against this data source.
+When we want to retrieve information stored on Spaces, we simply mount an external HDFS table using the standard Apache Hadoop connector for S3 that points to our Space and execute HQL queries against this data source.
 These types of queries require a strong match between the partitioning schema we originally used when writing our logs to match our access pattern.
 This is rare since most data is partitioned based on time, but it allows us access when debugging and also allows us to integrate directly with our “active” data sources.
 There is no cost to upload data to Spaces, and no cost for bandwidth between a Spaces region and Droplets in the same region, so this setup does not add bandwidth costs.

 At peak, we are processing over 200k requests per second.
 This translates to a data pipeline that is capable of processing over 3B requests per day.
 While other companies have huge fleets of servers to run this type infrastructure, we're able to accomplish this with 200+ VMs.
 With DigitalOcean, we have been able to make scaling the technical infrastructure of our business cost effective and efficient.